SarahChun6/sp25-cse110-lab4/javascript/explore/part2.md

 ## Functions
 17. If the function above is called with the following parameters modifyArray([1,2,3], doSomething), what will be the result?
 Briefly walk through how you arrived at that result.
 (This should be in your part2.md).
 Here we are passing in a function as a parameter, however we can also return a function from another function just as easily, you're encouraged to play around with callbacks as they are used heavily in frontend JS development.
+[ 2, 4, 6 ] because each of the elements in the passed-in array [1,2,3] are multiplied by 2 in the doSomthing allback function.
+This callback function is called upon each element by the for loop in modifyArray and its results are stored in a new array, newArr, that gets returned.

 ## setInterval(), setTimeout(), clearTimeout()
 18. The above program only prints out the time once when executed.
 Modify this code such that the program prints out the current time every second.
 (This should be a JS file - part2-question18.js)

 19. What is the output of the above code?
-(This should be in your part2.md)
+(This should be in your part2.md) 1
+4
+3
+2